Charts

 There are a few options for sharing and distributing charts:

-• Add your chart to a Dashboard that can be auto-distributed to your team on Slack, Google Slides, or via email on a set schedule.
+- Add your chart to a Dashboard that can be auto-distributed to your team via Slack or email on a set schedule.